severell/severell-jte-plugin/README.md

 </dependency>
 ```

 Then in your `providers.java` you'll need to add the `JteProvider.java`.
-The provider list should look something like this
+The provider list should look something like this.
+Don't copy and paste this.
+It might be missing some providers.
+Just add the `JteProvider.java` after `ViewProvider.java`.

 ```java
     public static ServiceProvider[] load(Container c) {